Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations

-The $X^{2}_{\rm RMT}$ goodness-of-fit test statistic provides a single and (compared to visual inspection) meaningful value for a histogram plot, and therefore also allows us to analyse the eigenvector statistics as a function of some parameter.
-Below, we provide the analyses of eigenvector statistics for the Trotter step unitaries of each DQS as a function of step and system sizes.
-Full eigenvector statistics histograms for some relevant step and system sizes are shown in appendix~\ref{App:IsingEigenVecs} for A2A-Ising, in appendix~\ref{App:HeisebergEigVec} for Heisenberg, and in appendix~\ref{App:DickeEigTruncation} for Dicke Trotterisations.
-Note that $X^2_{\rm RMT}$ values for the Dicke DQS are obtained by setting the cavity truncation to $\dim_{c} = \dim_{j}$, and we discuss this further following a description of the results.
+The $\XsqRMT$ goodness-of-fit test statistic provides a single and (compared to visual inspection) meaningful value for a histogram plot, and therefore also allows us to analyse how agreement with RMT eigenvector statistics varies as a function of different parameters.
+In the following, we analyse the eigenvector statistics for the Trotter step unitaries of each DQS as a function of step and system sizes.
+Full eigenvector statistics histograms for some relevant step and system sizes are shown in Appendix~\ref{App:IsingEigenVecs} for A2A-Ising, in Appendix~\ref{App:HeisebergEigVec} for Heisenberg, and in Appendix~\ref{App:DickeEigTruncation} for Dicke Trotterisations.
+Note that $\XsqRMT$ values for the Dicke DQS are obtained by setting the default cavity truncation to $\dim_{\rm c} = \dim_j+1$ (except for $j=1/2$), and we discuss this further after presenting the results.